 By the expiration of his body at the hands of others, Jesus was not in any manner disgraced.
 He was graced more fully than he could have been otherwise.
 No person need shoulder blame for Jesus’ death any more than any person can take credit for his resurrection.
 We are all innocent of wrongdoing in regard to Jesus’ death and resurrection.
 And that’s how Jesus wants us to be – innocent and free to receive and flow with grace as he receives and flows with it.
 Our calling now is to walk in our innocence upon the Earth as children of God with the capacity to manifest ever greater power of grace as Jesus promised we could.
 Shall we believe him and live like believers by faith?
 Given the downward spiral of human culture worldwide, is it not worth investing in this faith-based experiment to see what may come of it?
 In all likelihood, within this process we’ll discover the manner in which we can co-create peace and goodwill among all peoples of the Earth.

 The process of remaining in bondage within Ego’s paradigm of shame and pride is entirely devoid of grace because Grace is of God and the Ego repudiates and defies God.
 The process of being liberated from the Ego’s paradigm so as to experience God’s paradise on Earth requires us to trust God to lead us to access and ascend into a divine realm where the Ego has no capacity or desire to go.
 Our choice is to continue to entrust our lives to Ego as we’ve been rigorously and vigorously trained and socialized to do or to switch our allegiance and trust wholeheartedly in God no matter how mysterious a Being or process that alternative may be.
 Those of us who have had our fill of Ego’s way will be most inclined to try it God’s way instead.
-To do so, we need only empty ourselves of the Ego’s fill and allow God’s presence to enter into and occupy the vacated places within our hearts and minds.
-The disciples needed to make this transition are simple and yet challenging until we get the hang of soaring on wings of eagles.
+To do so, we need only empty ourselves of the Ego’s values and priorities and allow God’s presence to enter into and occupy the vacated places within our hearts and minds.
+In this way, we will become increasingly more aware of God’s values and priorities and obey Jesus’ admonition to Peter to put our minds upon the things of God and not upon the things of man (ego).
+The disciplines needed to make this transition are simple and yet challenging until we get the hang of soaring on wings of eagles.

 © Art Nicol 2017